Exorath/Server-Hub/README.md

 # Server-Hub
 The docker image for our alpha hub server.
+Relies on the serverarchitect.